tsorensen/DebtFreeLiving/README.md

 Repository for our DGM 2015-2016 Senior Project.

+## How to Run this Project Locally

+1. Fork the project to your GitHub account
+2. Clone the project to your local machine
+3. Install dependencies
+ * Navigate in your console to the project directory on your local machine
+ * Run `npm install` to install dependencies from package.json
+ * Run `bower install` to install dependencies from bower.json
+4. Run `gulp watch` in your console to serve up the project on `localhost:8000`

-# Handling Version Control on this Project
+## Handling Version Control on this Project
-Just a quick overview/cheatsheet from our meeting with Thor on how we should handle the version control on this project.
+Just a quick overview/cheatsheet on how we should handle the version control on this project.

 ##### Setup
 * Fork the main repository to your own profile